JaylyDev/jaylydev.github.io/posts/script-interpreter.md

 ![Thumbnail](/assets/posts/script-repl-minecraft/thumbnail.png)

 Script Interpreter is a debugging tool for Minecraft Scripting.
-It is a Bedrock add-on allows user to run JavaScript code in Minecraft Bedrock.
+It is a Bedrock add-on allows user to run JavaScript code within Minecraft Bedrock.
 This is great to use for debugging, prototyping, and learning JavaScript and Minecraft's scripting API.

 ## What is Scripting / Script API